caiopardal/caiopardal/README.md

 <br />
 <br />

 Hi, My name is Caio Pardal.
-I have 23 years old and I'm from Guarulhos-SP.
-Nowadays, I'm a Computer Engineering Student at University of Campinas and a Software Engineer at Zippi.
+I have 24 years old and I'm from Guarulhos-SP.
+Nowadays, I'm a Computer Engineer and Computer Scientist who graduated from the University of Campinas (UNICAMP) and I work as a Software Engineer at Zippi.
 I'm fascinated by technology and inovation and I believe that inovation and creating new technologies are essential for our society.
 Do you want to know more about me?
 Just get in touch!

   <img align="right" alt="GIF" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" />